npci/falcon/helm-charts/fabric-ops/README.md

 Fabric-ops
 ===========

-A Helm chart for performing various Fabric CA Server operations Kubernetes.
+A Helm chart for performing various operations in Hyperledger fabric network.

 ### Supports the following operations